KHP-Informatics/dokuwiki-docker/README.md

 # dokuwiki-docker

-This doesn't really work as a pre-built container as you need to make site-specific changes to httpd.conf.
+TO BUILD:

-To build, you will need to download:
+You will need to download:

 Dockuwiki:
   http://download.dokuwiki.org/out/dokuwiki-d9556fbc2c1c07a0baaf81c07d4165f6.tgz